o-ran-sc/o-du-phy/docs/Architecture-Overview_fh.rst

 Communication between L1 and xRAN layer is performed using a set of callback functions where L1 assigned callback and xRAN layer executes those functions at a particular event or time moment.
-Detailed information on callback function |br|
-options and setting as well as design, can be found in the sections below.
+Detailed information on callback function options and setting as well as design, can be found in the sections below.

 Sample Application Thread Model
 -------------------------------

-Configuration of a sample application for both O-DU and O-RU follows the model of 5G NR l1app application in the |br|
-section of xRAN only.
-No BBU or
-FEC related threads are needed as minimal xRAN functionality is used only.
+Configuration of a sample application for both O-DU and O-RU follows the model of 5G NR l1app application in the section of xRAN only.
+No BBU or FEC related threads are needed as minimal xRAN functionality is used only.